Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *Watashi no Kitchen (わたしのキッチン)*
 - *Watashi no Restaurant (わたしのレストラン)*
 - *Xena - Warrior Princess (never released in Japan)*

-There is nevertheless perhaps a debatable case:

-- *Mario Artist Paint Studio*

-*[Mario Artist Paint Studio](https://tcrf.net/Mario_Artist_Paint_Studio)* is supposed to be compatible with the Game Boy Printer via an unreleased "64GB(?)
-Cable" ([or just the transfer pak (?)](https://luigiblood.tumblr.com/post/187348407478/reverse-enginnering-the-unreleased-gameboy-printer)) and an unreleased "Game Boy Printer cartridge" possibly used as an overkill buffer/level shifter.
-Mario Artist Paint Studio being compatible with the Game Boy Camera natively via the Transfer Pak, the said printer is probably the unreleased elusive color printer.
-Anyway, Mario Artist Paint Studio contains a complete printer libray in its code and contains menus for using a Printer, but perhaps not the one expected.

 # List of games that display a printer support on the box but without any printing feature confirmed by players